radha231/WeatherInsight/README.md

 1. Clone the repository.
 2. Install the required packages using pip install -r requirements.txt.
 3. Run the script and input the city name.

+Note:-
+Replace "API_KEY" with your actual API key from OpenWeatherMap.